MT-123/my-camp/docs/project-progress-log.md

     4. test if the website works

   - docker compose:
     improve container run process by docker-compose. create services for each container and create the shared network, override the environment variables

-**M. DB migration from MongoDB to MySQL**
+**M. database migration from MongoDB to MySQL**
   1. create my_camp DB and tables of MySQL
   2. create seeding functions and seed data
   3. refactor passport local strategy and serializtion for MySQL